Bladetrain3r/Magic-Launcher/README.md

    - **Arguments**: Command-line arguments
    - **Icon**: Single character or .bmp filename

+### Substituting Paths
+This is a function intended for mass migration of shortcuts when a frequently used application is moved or you port a config between environments.
+Exact string matches only.

 ### Shortcuts.json

 - This is the source of truth for all shortcut data